Theoretical computer science: Machine learning

+Natural computation

 Parallel computation

 Parallel computing is a form of computation in which many calculations are carried out simultaneously, operating on the principle that large problems can often be divided into smaller ones, which are then solved "in parallel".
 There are several different forms of parallel computing: bit-level, instruction level, data, and task parallelism.
 Parallelism has been employed for many years, mainly in high-performance computing, but interest in it has grown lately due to the physical constraints preventing frequency scaling.
 As power consumption (and consequently heat generation) by computers has become a concern in recent years, parallel computing has become the dominant paradigm in computer architecture, mainly in the form of multi-core processors.

 Parallel computer programs are more difficult to write than sequential ones, because concurrency introduces several new classes of potential software bugs, of which race conditions are the most common.
 Communication and synchronization between the different subtasks are typically some of the greatest obstacles to getting good parallel program performance.

 The maximum possible speed-up of a single program as a result of parallelization is known as Amdahl's law.

-Program semantics
+Programming language theory and program semantics

+Programming language theory is a branch of computer science that deals with the design, implementation, analysis, characterization, and classification of programming languages and their individual features.
+It falls within the discipline of theoretical computer science, both depending on and affecting mathematics, software engineering, and linguistics.
+It is an active research area, with numerous dedicated academic journals.

 In programming language theory, semantics is the field concerned with the rigorous mathematical study of the meaning of programming languages.
 It does so by evaluating the meaning of syntactically legal strings defined by a specific programming language, showing the computation involved.
 In such a case that the evaluation would be of syntactically illegal strings, the result would be non-computation.
 Semantics describes the processes a computer follows when executing a program in that specific language.
 This can be shown by describing the relationship between the input and output of a program, or an explanation of how the program will execute on a certain platform, hence creating a model of computation.